New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 9. Specify the PO number if required.

-10. Under Invoice Notes, you can add additional information to be displayed to your customers on the invoice contextually.
-Invoice notes configured for Invoices in general, and those added for customer or subscription, non-recurring addon, if any, gets displayed here as well.
-You can remove some of these notes and add a new note as required.
+10. Under Invoice Notes, you can add additional information to be displayed to your customers on the invoice.
+Invoice notes configured for invoices in general, and those added for a customer, subscription, or non-recurring addon, if any, are displayed here as well.
+You can remove some of these notes and add a new note as needed.
 This note is displayed first in the invoice under Invoice Notes.

 11. Click Add.